 It's a battle between human and machine-a theme that could be ripped straight from a science-fiction story, but it is not.
 This is a reality many testers face when trying to determine if human expertise and intuition can detect more security flaws than automated tests.
 In this week's column, security expert Bryan Sullivan weighs both sides and offers his verdict.

-This is definitely not to say that expert reviewers don't have their place.
-Most design-level security issues cannot be found by automated tools.
+This is not to say that expert reviewers don't have their place, but most design-level security issues cannot be found by automated tools.
 One good example of this type of vulnerability is improper forgotten-password functionality.
-On some Web sites, when a user has forgotten his password, the application will prompt him to answer some questions to verify his identity, such as "What was the name of your first pet?"
-This is not a security problem in and of itself, but not all identity verification questions are equally valid.
-One verification question that I've seen on a number of Web sites is "What was the make of your first car?"
-The problem with this is that there are only a handful of possible answers.
-There aren't that many auto manufacturers in the first place, and furthermore it's unlikely that a first-time car buyer is going to purchase a Rolls Royce or an Aston Martin.
-Without knowing anything about the user, an attacker could guess Ford, Toyota, Honda, Jeep, etc., and stumble on the right answer within a dozen tries in most cases.
+On some Web sites, when a user has forgotten his password, the application will prompt him to answer some questions to verify his identity such as, "What was the name of your first pet?"
+This is not a security problem in and of itself, but not all identity verification questions are equally secure.
+One verification question that I've seen on a number of Web sites is, "What was the make of your first car?"
+The problem with this question specifically is that there are only a handful of possible answers.
+There aren't that many auto manufacturers in the first place and, furthermore, it's unlikely that a first-time car buyer is going to purchase a Rolls Royce or an Aston Martin.
+Without knowing anything about the user, an attacker could guess Ford, Toyota, Honda, Jeep, etc., and stumble onto the right answer within a dozen tries, in most cases.

 The point of this is that there's no way that any kind of automated tool could determine if the make of your first car is a good identity verification question.
-But again, this doesn't mean that humans are always better than tools.
+This doesn't mean that humans are always better than tools, though.
 Once we start looking at implementation-level defects or vulnerabilities that arise through configuration mistakes, we start to see a number of cases in which a scanning tool will beat a human reviewer.
-I wrote a September 2008 article for StickyMinds.com titled " Warm and Fuzzy " that extolled the benefits of fuzzing for finding obscure parser errors.
-What if we wanted to perform fuzz testing manually?
-Could a human theoretically create millions of different malformed test files and test the application against them by hand?
-Sure.
-Would he die of exhaustion and/or boredom long before this?
-Definitely!
+I wrote a September 2008 article for StickyMinds.com titled Warm and Fuzzy that extolled the benefits of fuzzing for finding obscure